-- Add "Existing Development" Definition (not previously defined): Existing development includes projects that are built or have established a vested right under NC zoning law as of 10/1/1993. - Add "Redevelopment" Definition (not previously defined): Redevelopment includes the removal and replacement of BUA on a lot after 10/1/1993. - Revise Variance Definitions, "Minor/Major": Revised to align with NCDENR's definition (i.e. minor is less than 10% variance, major is greater than 10%).
+- Add "Existing Development" Definition (not previously defined): Existing development includes projects that are built or have established a vested right under NC zoning law as of 10/1/1993. - Add "Redevelopment" Definition (not previously defined): Redevelopment includes the removal and replacement of BUA on a lot after 10/1/1993. - Revise Variance Definitions, "Minor/Major": Revised to align with NCDENR's definition (i.e. for low-density minor is up to 10% variance, major is greater than 10%; for high-density minor up to 5% minor and major is greater than 5%).
 Minor still requires BOA approval and Major requires BOA + state approval.